Josiah McElheny – Island Universe

 by Katelyn Fagan

 Josiah McElheny stands apart from his art contemporaries as a trained hands-on artist who puts meaning behind his works.
 McElheny is a New York based artist who creates works of beautiful hand blown glass.
-His[1]the Lobmeyr designed The philosophical, religious, and political thought that influenced the production of this piece, and others, make McElheny different than his contemporaries.
+His glass objects are alluring, simply because of the fact that they're made of glass.
+No matter how humble a drinking glass may be, there's always a mystery to it; because it's solid and transparent, and it's solid and it's fragile.[1]
+McElheny is an expert glassblower and artist, taking inspirations from books, classic paintings, history, and objects he sees around him.
+His latest work Island Universe, 2008, was inspired by the Lobmeyr designed chandeliers seen in the New York Metropolitan Opera House, and adapted to create vivid diagrams of the Big Bang.
+The philosophical, religious, and political thought that influenced the production of this piece, and others, make McElheny different than his contemporaries.
 He reacts to art and culture of both the past and the present.
 McElheny’s glassblowing techniques and his stylistic elements create a unique venture from his contemporaries as he turns ideas into productions.

-Josiah McElheny, a MacArthur fellow, [2] Ronald Wilkins, Lino Tagliapietra in Italy, and Jan-Erik Ritzman and Sven-Ake Carlsson in Sweden, honing his skills into that of a master.
+Josiah McElheny, a MacArthur fellow, went to the Rhode Island School of Design to study photography originally, but the glass department captured his interests more.
+He loved the very exclusive, secretive guild community of the glass factory culture, and its long oral preservation and small circle of people who understood its language and methodology.
+The production of glass is expensive and difficult, and requires a number of people working together in a sort of apprenticeship tradition.[2]
+He went on to study with such glass masters as Ronald Wilkins, Lino Tagliapietra in Italy, and Jan-Erik Ritzman and Sven-Ake Carlsson in Sweden, honing his skills into that of a master.
 McElheny still prefers making objects himself to enlisting technically brilliant assistants, and he possesses a familiarity with methods that date back centuries.
 McElheny succeeds in making glass as relevant, as charged with as much intellectual and aesthetic inquiry as any other medium.[3]

-McElheny uses his craft as he continues to explore what has become his primary field of interest in recent years: questioning the legacy of Modernism and probing the very function of art—its use in a world in which our relation to objects is almost exclusively that of consumers rather than of producers.[4]
+McElheny uses his craft as he continues to explore what has become his primary field of interest in recent years: questioning the legacy of Modernism, and probing the very function of art—its use in a world in which our relation to objects is almost exclusively that of consumers rather than of producers.[4]
+McElheny exploits the nature of glass, in a true modernist feel in many of his works, by having the viewer contemplate the materialality of the glass—its transparency, reflection, illumination, and emptiness.
+Some of his stances on Modernism include claiming glass as the ultimate modern material because its nature is transparency and perfection, a twentieth century bigoted idea of being perfect, without differences.
+Most of his pieces play on the idea of Modernity, its influence in the past as well as the present.
 He himself often follows the Modernist idea that process and materials dictate form.[5]

-Hans Harald Rath’s, of the famous Viennese firm J. & L. Lobmeyr, The chandeliers, just like the theater itself, seemed to have come from this weird transitional moment where Modernism became infected with other influences.[8] the New York Metropolitan Opera House’s architect, Wallace K. Harrison, rejected Rath's initial designs, preferring instead something more space-age.
-The revised design resulted in these glittering and intricate chandeliers that have a note of distant galaxies and futuristic space stations, but still evoke ornate mansions and gilded opera halls of the past.[9] in 1965; the year the cosmic microwave background was discovered and provided the crucial evidence needed to back up the Big Bang Theory.
+His latest work Island Universe proved to be yet another work calling for an in-depth study and research.
+This work stems from Hans Harald Rath’s, of the famous Viennese firm J. & L. Lobmeyr, chandeliers in the New York Metropolitan Opera House.
+He saw these beautifully crafted chandeliers while at a performance and focused more thought to them than the performance.
+The chandeliers, just like the theater itself, seemed to have come from this weird transitional moment where Modernism became infected with other influences.[8]
+This led him to study these magnificent creations.
+He learned that the New York Metropolitan Opera House’s architect, Wallace K. Harrison, rejected Rath's initial designs, preferring instead something more space-age.
+The revised design resulted in these glittering and intricate chandeliers that have a note of distant galaxies and futuristic space stations, but still evoke ornate mansions and gilded opera halls of the past.[9]
+Ironically these chandeliers were designed in 1965; the year the cosmic microwave background was discovered and provided the crucial evidence needed to back up the Big Bang Theory.
 These chandeliers, already looking like a model of the Big Bang, caught McElheny’s attention.
 He wanted to remake these chandeliers into eye-level sculptures that would occupy the entire ground floor of the gallery and do so in a streamlined Modernist style—by eliminating their ornate sparkling quality—and incorporate the real science of the Big Bang into them.
 He enlisted the help of David Weinberg, an Ohio State University professor of astronomy, to help him research the Big Bang Theory as well as help him incorporate that theory into art.

 Together they looked over diagrams of the varying theories, and discussed how a static object could represent the origin of space and time itself, an initiating expansion that occurs everywhere yet has no center.[10]
 The origin of the universe, as explored in the Big Bang Theory, holds that it emerged from a state of extremely high temperature and density in an explosive expansion 10 billion to 15 billion years ago.
 McElheny told Weinberg that looking to the universe for inspiration led to forms that were stranger, and much more complex and compelling than he could have come up with by mere invention.[11]